Cray-HPE/docs-csm/operations/utility_storage/Ceph_Orchestrator_Usage.md

 ## Description

-"Is a module that provides a command line interface (CLI) to orchestrator modules (ceph-mgr modules which interface with external orchestration services)." - source (https://docs.ceph.com/en/latest/mgr/orchestrator/)

-This provides a nice centralized interface for the management of the ceph cluster.
-This includes:
+The Ceph orchestrator provides a centralized interface for the management of the Ceph cluster.
+It orchestrates `ceph-mgr` modules that interface with external orchestration services.

-1. Single command upgrades, assuming all images are in place.
+* Single command upgrades (assuming all images are in place)
-2. Reduces the need to be on the physical server to address a large number of ceph service restarts or configuration changes
+* Reduces the need to be on the physical server to address a large number of Ceph service restarts or configuration changes
-3. Better integration with the Ceph Dashboard (Coming soon)
-4. Ability to write custom orchestration modules
+* Ability to write custom orchestration modules

 ## Troubleshooting Ceph Orchestrator

-### Watching `cephadm` Log Messages
+### Watch `cephadm` log messages

 This is useful when making changes via the orchestrator like add/remove/scale services or upgrades.